 The box is small compared to the other Spiral Zone releases but still has some of the great features found on Spiral Zone packaging.
 The two display windows feature the preassembled floater backpack and the mesh screen parts, screws and floater fans.
-The back of the box features another beautiful painting of Act 1: Bull Solid in flight with the Personal Floater with the backdrop of another abandoned skyscraper and a lighting filled purple and orange sky.
+The back of the box features another beautiful painting of Act 1: Bull Solid in flight with the Personal Floater with the backdrop of another abandoned skyscraper and a lightning-filled purple and orange sky.

 According to the file card Personal Floater was first used in 2005 with a maximum flight distance of 250km and hovering height of 6000m.
 There are no weapon systems on Personal Floater and although PF can be used with all the Spiral Zone figures it is colored for Act 1: Bull Solid.

 The core of the Personal Floater is already preassembled for the collector but take about three hours out to build up PF not because it is difficult to build but many of the parts are extremely fragile and I highly suggest purchasing sprue cutters from a local hobby shop to get a clean cut of the parts of the sprue.
 A small crosshead screwdriver is also needed to assemble the toy in three places.

 One of the best features of the PF is the screen mesh that is used in the cavity of the PF fan, which looks great in scale with the figures.
 They are inserted into the fans and are firmly held in place with screws.
 The jet nozzle fans are also some of the most intricate looking pieces of PF but also the most fragile parts and are easily broken.
 Great care is needed in putting the parts on the nozzle.